 Less Use of Momentum

 It’s easy to cheat when you’re training with dumbbells.
 When you reach a sticking point, you simply swing the weight a little or contort your body a bit to push through the sticking point.
 You might feel a sense of victory when you do this but you’re also reducing the benefits of the exercise.
 You can’t do this with resistance bands.
-In fact, resistance bands are cheat proof because their tension comes from elastic rather than gravity.
+In fact, bands are cheat proof because their tension comes from elastic rather than gravity.
 Try to cheat with resistance bands and see what happens!
 It’s not so easy.

 Lower Risk of Injury